 Of course, you'll obtain the same result from our orthocenter calculator💪!
 Just type the three triangle vertices and we'll calculate the orthocenter coordinates for you.

-A more compact formula for find a triangle's orthocenter exists, but you need to be familiar with the concept of the tangent.
+A more compact formula for find a triangle's orthocenter exists, but you need to be familiar with the concept of the tangent, which we described in the tangent calculator.
 To find the orthocenter coordinates H = (x, y), you need to solve these equations:

 x = (x1 * tan(α) + x2 * tan(β) + x3 * tan(γ)) / (tan(α) + tan(β) + tan(γ))